Fuller Warren

-Fuller Warren (October 3, 1905 – September 23, 1973) was an American attorney and politician who served as the 30th governor of Florida.
+Fuller Warren (October 3, 1905 – September 23, 1973) was an American attorney and politician who served as the 30th governor of Florida from 1949 until January 1953.

+According to one observer, Warren came from “a populist and pro-Roosevelt tradition.”

 Early life and education

 Born in Blountstown, Florida, he attended the University of Florida in Gainesville.
 While at the university he was one of the early members of Florida Blue Key, as well as the Tau chapter of Theta Chi fraternity.
 While still attending the university, he was elected in 1927 at the age of 21 to the Florida House of Representatives.

 Legal career and early politics

 Following graduation, he moved to Jacksonville, where he began practicing law.
 He served on the city council from 1931 until 1937; he was elected and returned to the Florida House in 1939.
 During World War II, he was a gunnery officer in the U.S. Navy.